House of Hope

 God loves every person, whoever or whatever they are.

-That is the fundamental principle of the Drugs Pastoraat Amsterdam.
 Accepting people as they are, and valuing human dignity unconditionally.
 Helping people find meaning in life, and celebrating their bond with God and humanity.

 The Drugs Pastoraat Amsterdam assists drug users impartially, helping them get support in their daily care, as far as they want or need it.
 Drugs Pastorate Amsterdam points the way to assistance, mediating where possible with authorities and government institutions.